recrm/ArchiveTools/README.md

 ## json-extractor.py

 Json-json-extractor.py is a short script designed to extract a condensed CSV file from a collection of line separated JSON files.
-This script is designed for use with the data output of HTTP://github.com/edsu/twarc and all of the scrappers in this project.
+This script is designed for use with the data output of http://github.com/edsu/twarc and all of the scrappers in this project.

 Json-extractor.py is a program that searches JSON files line by line and extracts specified elements.
 The script expects each line in a file to be a valid JSON object.
 As this program was primarily created to scan twarc output, all examples below assume twitter data.

+Note: if .json file is actually valid json, then the entire file will be treated as a single json entry.
+The sole exception to this is if the root object is a list.
+In this case the parser will treat each entry in the list as a separate object.

+Note: As of right now the parser handles newlines inside of a json object poorly.
+The parser assumes that all unnecessary whitespace in a .json file has been removed.

 ------------
 ### Basic usage.